search

 Introduction

-One of Aximmetry's many functions is to merge (to composite) a virtual environment with a real-time - or pre-recorded video feed.
-This is a very fundamental and important part of Virtual Production.
+One of Aximmetry's many functions is to merge (to composite) a virtual environment with a real-time or pre-recorded video feed.
+This is a fundamental part of Virtual Production.

 What is a Billboard